dawidkotarba/interview_questions/java.md

 - Boxing, Unboxing, Autoboxing - performance implications
 - What is try-with-resources in Java7?
 - What does it mean that a stream from Java8 is lazy?
+- What are terminal vs non-terminal operations in streams?
+What are types returned from such operations?
 - For loop performance vs Stream performance for 100 items.
 - How to analyze the app performance?
 What tools you can use?
 - What good pratices for benchmarking in Java do you know?